Bill in Lok Sabha to check paper leaks, use of unfair means in govt recruitment exams | Education

 The Public Examinations (Prevention of Unfair Means) Bill, 2024, introduced by Union Minister of State for Personnel Jitendra Singh, mentions ''leakage of question paper or answer key'', ''directly or indirectly assisting the candidate in any manner unauthorisedly in the public examination'' and ''tampering with the computer network or a computer resource or a computer system'' as offences done by a person, group of persons or institutions.

+He said, the objective is to bring in a greater transparency, fairness and credibility to the public examination systems and to reassure the youth that their sincere and genuine efforts will be fairly rewarded and their futures are safe.
+"The bill is aimed at effectively and legally deterring persons, organised groups or institutions that indulge in various unfair means and adversely impact the public examination systems for monetary or wrongful gains," Singh added.
+In view of many examinations being conducted online and the increasing role of technology in conduct of public examinations, he said, it has also been decided to set up a high-level national technical committee also.

+The committee shall look into developing protocol for insulating digital platforms, devising ways and means for developing foolproof information technology (IT) security system, ensuring comprehensive electronic surveillance of the examination centres and formulating national standards and service levels for both, IT and physical infrastructure, to be deployed for conduct of such tests, the minister said.

-Besides these, ''creation of fake website to cheat or for monetary gain'', ''conduct of fake examination, issuance of fake admit cards or offer letters to cheat or for monetary gain'' and ''manipulation in seating arrangements, allocation of dates and shifts for the candidates to facilitate adopting unfair means in examinations'' are also among the offences punishable under the proposed law.
+The bill makes ''creation of fake website to cheat or for monetary gain'', ''conduct of fake examination, issuance of fake admit cards or offer letters to cheat or for monetary gain'' and ''manipulation in seating arrangements, allocation of dates and shifts for the candidates to facilitate adopting unfair means in examinations'' as punishable offences.

-''Any person or persons resorting to unfair means and offences under this Act shall be punished with imprisonment for a term not less than three years but which may extend to five years and with fine up to ten lakh rupees,'' reads the bill.

-A service provider, engaged by the public examination authority for conduct of examinations, shall also be liable to be punished with imposition of a fine up to Rs 1 crore ''and proportionate cost of examination shall also be recovered'' from it, according to the bill's provisions.

 The bill shall serve as a model draft for states to adopt at their discretion.

-An officer not below the rank of Deputy Superintendent of Police or Assistant Commissioner of Police shall investigate any offence mentioned in the proposed Act, it says.

-The bill covers recruitment examinations conducted by the Union Public Service Commission (UPSC), Staff Selection Commission (SSC), Railway Recruitment Boards (RRBs), Institute of Banking Personnel Selection (IBPS) and National Testing Agency (NTA) among others.
+The bill covers recruitment examinations conducted by the UPSC, SSC, Railway Recruitment Boards (RRBs), Institute of Banking Personnel Selection (IBPS) and the NTA among others.

-Ministries or departments of the central government and their attached and subordinate offices for recruitment of staff and any ''authority as may be notified by the central government'' for conduct of government job recruitment are under the ambit of the proposed legislation.
+Ministries or departments of the central government and their attached and subordinate offices for recruitment of staff and any ''authority as may be notified by the central government'' for conduct of government job recruitment are also under the ambit of the proposed legislation.
+The bill's provisions extend to entrance examinations like the National Eligibility Entrance Test (NEET), Joint Entrance Examination (JEE) and the Common University Entrance Test (CUET).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)